slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Poetry is what gets lost in translation."
 -- Robert Frost*

+> *"The role of the artist is to ask questions, not to answer them."
+-- Anton Chekhov*

 > *"If you create it for yourself, it’s art.
 If you create it for others, it’s business."
 -- Naval Ravikant*